 The instructor looked on, nodding approvingly.
-He walked closer to inspect the progress of the ongoing beating.
+He walked closer so he could get a better look.

 “Keep going.
 I want to hear some bones crack.
 Cripple these motherfuckers.”

 The class picked up the tempo, boots coming down in one earnest thrust after another.
-The man who had taken the ruck was now drooling blood.
-He let out a pained yell as somebody stomped his elbow, catching it at the joint while it was straightened.
-A crack shot through the air.
-They stopped briefly, with the air of handymen pausing to admire their work.
+One of the failures was now drooling blood.
+He let out a pained yell as someone stomped his elbow, catching it at the joint while it was straightened.
+A harsh crack shot through the air.

 “Good job,” the instructor said.
 “That one’s done.
-Get to work on the other one.”
+Get to work on the other.”

-The mob crowded around the one who resembled Atriya.
-At first they rained down a storm of blows, but were rewarded by nothing from their victim aside from muffled grunts and tired moans.
-Then they started aiming deliberate strikes at weak spots.
-No breaks.
-They were becoming frustrated, and so was Clement.
+The mob crowded around the one that resembled Atriya.
+At first they rained down a storm of blows, but were rewarded with little more than muffled grunts.
+Then they started taking deliberately aimed shots.
+Still nothing.
+They were getting frustrated, and so was Clement.

-“Hey fuckers, if you guys don’t break something, then you don’t get the second part of your relief.
-And instead of regular rucking, we’ll do buddy carries for the next hour.
-Buddy carry races.
+“Hey fuckers, if you guys don’t break something, we’ll do buddy carry races for the next two hours.
 So hurt this motherfucker.”

 They paused to reorganize their efforts.
-One man held the failure down, so the full force of each blow would be completely absorbed.
-Others hyperextended his limbs so the joints would be extra vulnerable.
+One man pinned the failure, so that the full force of each blow would be completely absorbed.
+Others hyperextended his limbs and propped them onto rucks, ensuring that his joints would be extra vulnerable.

-With the body positioned and secured, candidates started winding up and taking their best, cruelest shots.
-It didn’t take long before three of the joints—an elbow and both knees—broke with sickening pops.
-With what little energy he had left, the man on the ground screamed.
-It came out as a lazy sounding groan.
-Without the context of exhaustion and abuse, the noise would have almost seemed comical.
+With the failure’s body positioned and secured, candidates wound up and took their best, cruelest shots.
+It didn’t take long before three joints—an elbow and both knees—broke with sickening pops.
+The failure screamed, but it came out as a lazy moan.
+Without the context of exhaustion and abuse, the noise might have been comical.

 Clement had been watching the process with a frown, disappointed at the man’s resilience.
-As the pops rang through the air, his frown relaxed, and reformed into a smile.
-He sauntered close to the crippled man, hands in his pockets.
-He knelt down and spoke conversationally.
+As the pops rang through the air, his frown relaxed into a smile.
+He sauntered closer to the failure, knelt down, and spoke in a conversational tone:

 “Hey man, you hear about those cold-hearted fucks that wouldn’t piss on you if you were covered in flames?
 Well you’re in luck, friend.
 Because we’re not them.”

-The class howled in laughter.
-It wasn’t funny per se; they had heard the joke thousands of times as each candidate that failed to keep up was given the same treatment, but their relief at having dropped their rucks made the statement temporarily hilarious.
+The class howled with laughter.
+It wasn’t funny per se; they had heard the joke thousands of times as every straggler was beaten and crippled, but their relief at having dropped their rucks made the statement temporarily hilarious.

-Clement stood up and unbuttoned the fly of his trousers, letting urine fly on to the face of the beaten lump that used to be part of the class.
-He made a great display of sighing and smiling in relief, and the men laughed harder.
-After Clement was done he shook off, making an exaggerated show of it, which got a few extra chuckles.
+The instructor stood up, unbuttoned his trousers, and let urine fly on to the face of the man by his feet.
+Clement hammed it up, sighing and groaning, and the men laughed harder.
+Once he was done he made an exaggerated show of shaking off, which got a few extra chuckles.
 Everybody was in a good mood when the instructor was.
-And instructor cadre were always in a good mood when there were failures.
+And instructors were always in a good mood when there were failures.

-Two lines formed—one for each straggler.
+Two lines formed.
 Once everyone had fallen in, the mob took turns pissing on both failures.
-The men on the ground turned their bloody, swollen faces to the side while dark brown streaks of urine arced through the air and onto their bodies.
+The conquered men turned their bloody, swollen faces to the side as dark streaks of urine arced through the air and onto their bodies.

 The remaining candidates were in a good mood, laughing at the misfortunes of their former classmates.
 Their loss was the class’s gain.
-Failing selectees meant that the class got to relieve themselves, of their rucks as well as in the literal sense.
+Failing selectees meant that the class got to experience relief from the weight of their rucks, and in the literal sense as well.

 Atriya got up and walked over.
-And even though he didn’t feel like participating (which he knew was strange; this was a scene he’d witnessed—and been a part of—countless times), said, “Got to uphold tradition.”
-He said this with an enthusiasm that he didn’t feel.
+Even though he didn’t feel like participating (which he knew was strange; this was a scene he’d witnessed—and been a part of—countless times before), he said, “Got to uphold tradition.”

-The last man had finished relieving himself.
-Atriya replaced him, taking his rightful spot, standing over one of the prone forms.
+The last man finished, and Atriya replaced him.
 He unbuttoned his fly, relaxed his muscles, and took aim.
-He paused and waited expectantly.
+He waited expectantly.
 Nothing came.
-This disturbed him deeply, but the only sign of it was the furrowing of his brow.
+For some reason this disturbed him deeply, but his only admission of it was the furrowing of his brow.

 What the fuck?
 I’ve been sipping water all day.

-Atriya covered it up with a joke.
-“It’s the exact opposite.
+Atriya covered it up with a joke: “It’s the exact opposite.
 I can hear all you fuckers smacking your lips and salivating over this luscious penis.
-I can’t relax knowing that all of you are barely restraining yourselves from chugging this cock.”
+I can’t relax knowing that all of you are barely restraining yourselves from chugging my amazing cock.”

-They howled in laughter, and even Clement let loose with a few chuckles.
-Atriya finally buttoned up, unable to relieve himself.
-He covered up his consternation with another joke.
-“Get the fuck out of here.
+They howled in laughter, and even Clement chuckled a bit.
+Atriya buttoned up, unable to relieve himself.
+He covered his consternation with another joke.
+“Get out of here.
 Your hungry-ass meat gazing makes me too nervous to piss.”
-A few trailing laughs were his response.

-Clement’s next order cut through the air: “That’s a badged Crusader that’s talking to you, fuckers.
-Ruck up.
-It’s time to get moving.”
-Another mean smile.
-Like a slick, underhanded stab.
+Clement turned to the class.
+“That’s a Crusader addressing you, motherfuckers.
+Ruck up—time to get moving.”
+His smile was pure malevolence—like a slick, underhanded stab.
 “There’s still almost twenty of you.
-About half of you guys are going to get what you just gave.”
+About half of you are going to get what you just gave.”

-There was an almost inaudible groan as the remainder of the men staggered to their rucks, getting ready to be fed back into the cycle of suffering.
-They lifted the sweat and dirt crusted packs up and on to themselves, once again primed to dive into agony.
+There was a low-voiced groan as the men staggered to their rucks, readying themselves to re-enter the cycle of suffering.
+They lifted sweat-darkened packs onto their backs, primed to dive into agony once more.

 The instructor keyed his wrist holo and spoke into it.
 “Command.
 Requesting med pickup for two.”
-His console barked out a static-threaded reply and he nodded, apparently satisfied.
-He turned again to the class, which had already formed back up.
-They took off at a steady pace, leaving the crippled and humiliated failures where they lay.
-A steady rustling filled the air as rucks jostled with the choppy drumbeat of their feet.
+His console barked out a static-threaded reply and he nodded in response.

-He raced back down the mountain, trying not to think about it.
+He raced down the mountain, trying not to think about it.

 Here’s a link to the author’s notes for chapter 1: Chapter 1 Author’s Notes